Kennedy128/django-final/README.md

 To access this application on your command line, you need to clone it git clone https://github.com/Kennedy128/django-final.git to acces my live deployed site visit https://kennedy-rating.herokuapp.com/accounts/login/?next=/

 # Known Bugs
-currently there are no known bugs
+currently there are no known bugs.incase of any problem or query contact me through kennedymbithi12@gmail.com

 # Licence
 This project is under the MIT licence